-In order to make sure you're voting for people who will actually represent you, any time you change name or address, you need to change your details on the electoral roll.
+In order to make sure you're voting for people who will actually represent you, any time you change name or address, you need to update your details on the electoral roll.

 Why your address is important